182 Wing Technology Center

 170 Wing Technology Center

 Instructional design is the systematic process of designing, delivering, and reviewing instruction.
-The Instructional Designer at UW-L supports curricular development by providing individual consultations for faculty to help develop curricula and pedagogical strategies to enhance teaching and learning.
+The Instructional Designers at UW-L support curricular development by providing individual consultations, workshops, and trainings for instructors to help develop curricula and pedagogical strategies to enhance teaching and learning.
 Whether you are looking for ways to improve your course, or wanting to incorporate technology, consulting with an experienced Instructional Designer about your ideas and how to implement them can be helpful.

 - Evaluate the efficacy and equity of instructional technologies and provide examples of "best practices" in the use of technologies that support student learning.